 Named for former Mayor George W. Earle, (1969-73) a life-long advocate of the Town of Carbonear, the George W. Earle Promenade is a delightful way to enjoy some healthy exercise while watching the antics of ducks on the ponds.

-The Pond Side Walking Trail starts from Pondside Road and runs currently to Columbus Drive.
+The Nell Finn's Walking Trail starts from Pondside Road and runs currently to Columbus Drive.
 The route is 2.1 KM and runs alongside Rossiter's Pond.
-(Construction will continue in the spring.)
+(Construction is continuing on this trail.)

 Harbour Rock Hill